 - The red dotted line is the estimated trim line.

-Below is a close-up of the bleed.
+Below is a close-up of the bleed layout.
 Notice how the image runs past the red dotted trim line and all the way to the page edge.
+This is good.

-A printed book with incorrectly-designed bleeds might look something like this, with a thin (and unwanted) white edge.
+The printed book might look like this, with a thin (and unwanted) white edge.
 The trim line is only an estimate so bleeds must go past the trim line and all the way to the page edge to avoid this problem.
 You might want to read up on designing bleeds in our different creation tools.